krd81/T2_A2-API_Server/README.md

 ### Department Model

 The department model has a one-to-many relationship with the user model, since one department can have many users.
 No foreign keys are required here, since the user model has the foreign key.
-The `relationship()` method is used so that department data `back_populates` the department field within user. `fields.Nested()` is used by the `DeptSchema`` to allow specified information about the users to be shown within each department to which they belomg.
+The `relationship()` method is used so that department data `back_populates` the department field within user. `fields.Nested()` is used by the `DeptSchema`` to allow specified information about the users to be shown within each department to which they belong.

 ### Desk Model